-The PowerShell mapping commands replicate the mapping options you can use in ShareGate Migrate and give you more control over your migration.
+The PowerShell mapping commands replicate the mapping options you can use in ShareGate Migrate, giving you more control over your migration.

 Index